michalbe/git-info/README.md

              // author: author of the repo }
 });

-// Smetimes the answer can be multiline gi('authors', function(err, result) {
+// Sometimes the answer can be multiline gi('authors', function(err, result) {
-  console.log(result); // { authors: [array of all the authors from the projest] }
+  console.log(result); // { authors: [array of all the authors from the project] }
 });
 ```